BobBuildTool/bob/doc/manpages/bob-archive.rst

       double quotes in the string itself escape them with ``\``.
     * Certain fields from the audit trail can be accessed by their name.
       Sub-fields are specified with a dot operator, e.g. ``meta.package``.
 All fields are case sensitive and of string type.
+Referencing a non-existing field is supported but will yield a distinct "undefined" value.
+This special value can only be compared with ``==`` and ``!=`` with other values.
     * Strings and fields can be compared by the following operators (in decreasing precedence): ``<``, ``<=``, ``>``, ``>=``, ``==``, ``!=``.
-      They have the same semantics as in Python.
+      They are compared character by character by their unicode code point.
+If the end of a operand is reached before finding a difference the string lengths are compared instead.
     * String comparisons can be logically combined with ``&&`` (and) respectively ``||`` (or).
 There is also a ``!`` (not) logical operator.
     * Parenthesis can be used to override precedence.